Richard-Gemmell/teensy4_i2c/README.md

 some cases.
 The primary reason for creating this library was to add support for Slave mode.

-The driver implementations IMX_RT1060_I2CMaster and IMX_RT1060_I2CSlave have no dependencies on Arduino itself and relatively few dependencies on the Teensy code.
-This means that is should be possible to use the drivers with other tool sets without having to change too much.
+The driver implementations, IMX_RT1060_I2CMaster and IMX_RT1060_I2CSlave, have relatively few dependencies on Arduino or the main Teensy libraries.
+This means that it should be possible to port them to other devices based on the NXP i.MXRT 1060 series of MPUs.

 ## Features
 * Supports all features that are required by the I2C specification